The Symbolic Barrier that Divided a Nation

 Concrete: The Primary Building Material

-The outer layer of the wall, also known as the “Grenzmauer 75,” was made of reinforced concrete panels, measuring 3.6 meters (12 feet) in height.
-These panels were further strengthened with steel girders running vertically within the concrete structure.
-The reinforced concrete provided a formidable physical barrier, making it extremely difficult to breach or demolish.
+The outer layer of the wall, “Grenzmauer 75,” was wall was constructed of reinforced concrete panels 3.6 meters high.
+These panels have been further reinforced by vertical steel beams within the concrete construction of the walls.
+The concrete reinforcement gave physical protection since it was very hard to penetrate or bring down.

-Adjacent to the inner side of the concrete wall, there was an area known as the “Todesstreifen” or the “Death Strip.”
-This area acted as a buffer zone and was heavily fortified with various obstacles to prevent escape attempts.
-The Death Strip was approximately 45 meters (150 feet) wide and contained anti-vehicle trenches, barbed wire fences, and floodlights.
+Parallel to the inner side of the concrete wall was about the “Todesstreifen,” meaning the “Death Strip.”
+This area served as an escape-proof zone, and thus it was filled with various barriers designed to hamper any kind of escape.
+The Death Strip was about 150 meters (500 feet) across, and included anti-tank ditches, the fences were barbed wire, and floodlights.

 The “Wall of Shame”